All-Hands-AI/OpenHands/ISSUE_TRIAGE.md

 # Issue Triage
-This is the procedure and guidelines on how issues are triaged in this repo.
+These are the procedures and guidelines on how issues are triaged in this repo by the maintainers.

 ## General
 * Most issues must be tagged with **enhancement** or **bug**